-The Kansas City Public Library Foundation, Inc. (the Foundation) is a legally separate, tax-exempt component unit of the Library.
+The Kansas City Public Library Foundation, Inc. (the Foundation or KCPL Foundation) is a legally separate, tax-exempt component unit of the Library.
 The Foundation's primary function is to raise and hold funds for the Greater Kansas City Community Foundation (GKCCF) in its support of the Library and its programs.